macclab-stevens/LTE_Indoor_Tracking/README.md

 # LTE_Indoor_Tracking
 This is a home project trying to leverage the KPI data from srsran and use machine learning to correlate the location of my dog in my apartment.
-He is a very lazy boy so periodicly logging the places where he naps should be fairly easy.
+The goal is to be able to indientify my puppy's napping location based on the KPI data of the LTE smart watch attached to his collar.
+The LTE eNb generates a lot of metrics from latentecy, signal quality, and data rates.
+We hope to be able to leverage this data and correlate it to locations realaive to my apt.
+My dog booker is a lazy boy so periodicly logging the places where he naps should be fairly easy.
 Hopfully with enough learning data and metrics we can guestimate where my dog is snoozing!

 # System Under Test
 <p float="left">